 While studying Chinese I think I may have gotten a glimpse of how a dog might interpret words.
-In the beginning if I really listened to a conversation, I could understand a very few words.
+In the beginning if I really listened to a conversation, I could understand very few words.
 As I became more conditioned, I could pick out more words.
 I could even understand some when I was not paying attention.
 However, I did not really know what was being said.
 I only knew what some of the sounds represented or stood for.
 I only knew sounds that I was conditioned (trained) to respond to.
-I did not know the context of how the words where used.
+I did not know the context of how the words were used.

 The first step to good communication with your dog is: don’t talk too much.
 Your canine friends do not spend hours in long verbal conversations with each other.